-3 By taking the inverse of the 2x2 matrix one can define the ratio of one complex number by another, 4 Until you try out this representation, it may not seem obvious, or even that it could work.
+By taking the inverse of the 2x2 matrix one can define the ratio of one complex number by another, Until you try out this representation, it may not seem obvious, or even that it could work.

-This representation proves that 1j is not necessary to define a complex number.
-What 1j can do is simplify the algebra, both conceptually and for numerical results.
+This representation proves that 1j is not necessary when defining a complex number.
+What 1j can do is to conceptually simplify the algebra.
 It is worth your time to become familiar with the matrix representation, to clarify any possible confusions you might have about multiplication and division of complex numbers.
 This matrix representation can save you time, heartache and messy algebra.
 Once you have learned how to multiply two matrices, it's a lot simpler than doing the complex algebra.
-In many cases we will leave the results of our analysis in matrix form, to avoid the algebra altogether.21 More on this topic may be found in Chapter 2.
+In many cases we will leave the results of our analysis in matrix form, to avoid the algebra altogether.
+Thus both representations are important.
+More on this topic may be found in Chapter 2.

 Real versus complex numbers: As discussed in Appendix A (p.
-157), all numbers may be viewed as complex.
+169), all numbers may be viewed as complex.
 Namely every real number is complex if we take the imaginary part to be zero (Boas, 1987).
-For example, $2 \in \mathbb{P} \subset \mathbb{C}$.
+For example, $2 \in \mathbb{P} \subset \mathbb{C}$ .
 Likewise every purely imaginary number (e.g., 0 + 1j) is complex with zero real part.
-It follows that $2j \in \mathbb{P}j$.
-Integers are a subset of reals, which are a subset of complex numbers22 Gaussian integers are complex integers ($\mathbb{Z} \subset \mathbb{R} \subset \mathbb{C}$).23 From the above discussion it should be clear that each of these different classes of number are nested in a hierarchy, in the following embeddings
+It follows that $2j \in \mathbb{P}j$ .
+Integers are a subset of reals, which are a subset of complex numbers Gaussian integers are complex integers ( $\mathbb{Z} \subset \mathbb{R} \subset \mathbb{C}$ ).
+From the above discussion it should